kdw2060/hassio-addons/hassio-addon-api-consumer/README.md

 ## Configuration
-The add-on will create a _consumers_ folder inside the /share folder of your HA instance and my example consumers will be copied there. **When you create consumers yourself, you should also place them in this folder.**
+The add-on will create a _consumers_ folder inside the /share folder of your HA instance and my example consumers will be copied there. **When you create consumers yourself, you should also place them in this folder and their filename should include 'Consumer'.**

 On the Configuration tab just enter the filenames (minus the .js) of the consumerJS files you've written and uploaded to the /share/consumers folder.
 One of my example consumers is set as the standard config.